willdady/foreman/README.md

 At a high level, a control server is a responsible for the following:

-- Serves jobs to foreman agents
+- Responds to requests from foreman agents returning zero-or-more jobs in response to a request
 - Retrieves job execution statuses from foreman agents

 The implementation of a control server is not within the scope of this project, though a reference implementation is included for development purposes.